Upload Button Icon Add office photos

 How to prepare for Goldman Sachs Asset Manager interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Goldman Sachs.
-The most common topics and skills that interviewers at Goldman Sachs expect are Accounting, Asset Management, CFA, Ca and Financial Control.
+The most common topics and skills that interviewers at Goldman Sachs expect are Portfolio Management, Software Asset Management, Wealth Management, Accounting and Analytical Chemistry.

 What are the top questions asked in Goldman Sachs Asset Manager interview?